KohaILS/koha-manual-zh-cn/source/circulation.rst

 in red in the checkout summary.

 |image488|

+     **Note**

+     The :ref:`todaysIssuesDefaultSortOrder` system preference controls in
+     which order these new checkouts appear (earliest to latest, or latest to earliest).

 If you have set your `ExportWithCsvProfile <#ExportWithCsvProfile>`__ preference, you will also see the option to export the patron's current